ioxe/graphql-aws-iot-example/README.md

 ```
 aws describe iot-endpoint --profile profilename --region region
 ```
-* You may want to also change the MinDynamoDbAutoScalingCapacity and the MaxDynamoDbAutoScalingCapacity according to your needs.
-Changing the max capacity to more than 25 a month would exceed the free tier for your account.
+* You may want to also change the MinDynamoDbAutoScalingCapacity and the MaxDynamoDbAutoScalingCapacity.
+Currently there are two global indexes for the subscription publisher and pruner as well the 2 primary indexes (1 for subscriptions table 1 for todos table).
+So setting a min capacity of 5 would mean 20 write and 20 read capacity units would be provisioned. you get 25 read units and 25 write units in the free tier.
+I am sure this could be optimized perhaps using local secondary indexes instead of global indexes so that it would take less total read /write units.

 * The lambda build files for the lambda functions are served on a public bucket so you should not need to change the key / bucket for deploying this stack.
 If you want to deploy your own custom functions.
 You need to change the BackendCodeBucket, TodoApiKey, SubscriptionPublisherKey, and SubscriptionPrunerKey input parameters.